Piranha-Bytes-Tools/MeshInspector/README.md

 3. Install instruction for binaries
 --------------------------------------
-Download from github and copy the dll files to your autodesk max path\bin\assemblies
+Download from github and unzip the dll files to your autodesk max path\bin\assemblies